 Current Issues in Criminal Justice

 Current Issues in Criminal Justice is produced by the Institute of Criminology Press and is the major Australian journal on criminal justice.

 The Journal covers national and international issues, and has subscribers from many different countries and disciplines.

-The Journal features 'Contemporary Comments' which are at the cutting edge of the crime and justice debate, as well as reviews of recently released books.
+It features 'Contemporary Comments' which are at the cutting edge of the crime and justice debate, as well as reviews of recently released books.

 Journal Directors: Associate Professor Thomas Crofts and Dr Rebecca Scott Bray